Overview

 All areas of the State Apartments and the Chapel Royal are fully accessible to wheelchair users.
 The Coach House Gallery and the surrounding gardens are also universally accessible.
 The Viking Excavation can only be reached via stairs, so it is not suitable for those with mobility impairments.
 Visitors are advised that the Upper Courtyard has uneven surfaces.

-- Security checks are routine; large bags may be subject to inspection.
+- Security checks are routine; large bags may be inspected.

 - Chester Beatty Library – world‑renowned manuscript collection (library site).

-- Dublinia Museum – Viking and medieval Dublin experience.
+- Dublinia – Viking and medieval Dublin experience.

 - Christ Church Cathedral and St Patrick’s Cathedral – two of Dublin’s great medieval cathedrals.